Probate Q&A Series

 4. Distribute and Record

-Give certified copies or the original to financial institutions, health care providers, and any business likely to rely on it.
+Give certified copies or the original to financial institutions and any business likely to rely on it.
 If your parent plans to buy or sell real estate in North Carolina, record the durable POA with the county register of deeds.

 5. Ensure Third-Party Compliance

 Under N.C.
-Gen. Stat. § 32C-4-401, a third party must accept a properly executed POA until it receives actual notice of its revocation.
+Gen. Stat. § 32C-1-120, a person must either accept an acknowledged power of attorney or request a certification, translation, or opinion of counsel within a reasonable time, subject to statutory exceptions.
 If a bank or other institution refuses, you can remind them of the statute.
 If they continue to refuse, you may need to send a formal demand or file a court petition to compel compliance.

 By following these guidelines, you can establish a durable power of attorney that North Carolina courts and institutions will respect.
 This tool gives your parent peace of mind and ensures their affairs continue uninterrupted, even if they cannot act for themselves.